metamuffin/MetaBot/README.md

 ## Documentation

-For a short tutorial and exampleof the basic concept look at `/src/modules/tutorialmodule.ts`.
+For a short tutorial and example for the basic concept look at `/src/modules/tutorialmodule.ts`.
 The documentation is still WIP.

 ## Licence

-This Project is provided under an GNU GPL v3 Licence.
+This Project is licenced under the GNU GPL v3 Licence.